atrisovic/analysis-case-study/README.md

 - `LHCb Collision 11 Beam3500GeV-VeloClosed-MagDownRealData Reco14 Stripping21r1 90000000 CHARMMDST`
 - `LHCb Collision 12 Beam4000GeV-VeloClosed-MagDownRealData Reco14 Stripping21 90000000 CHARMMDST`

-# Environment
+# Requirements

+To reproduce this case study, you will need:
+- CERN Virtual Machine File System (CVMFS)
+- XQuartz (for MacOS)

-To reproduce this case study, start off by setting up the computing environment from CVMFS with:
+Start off by setting up the computing environment from CVMFS with:
 `source  /cvmfs/lhcb.cern.ch/lib/LbLogin.sh`
 The LHCb software (ROOT is included) will be necessary for each step of the analysis.